philuttley/prog4aa_lesson1/_episodes/13-simpleio.md

 ['Even', 'more', 'text', 'for', 'this', 'file']
 ~~~
 {: .output}

+Note that the default `strip()` with no string specified as its argument will remove both white spaces and newline strings.

 We can use indexing to convert values into the resulting lists into whatever data variables we need, using the `float()` or `int()` functions where appropriate to convert the strings output by the read and string methods into numerical values.